 Originally an Anglican, Smith broke from denominational Christianity in adulthood.
-In time he became an open spiritualist, but it may not have been widely known in Geneva that he eventually renounced traditional religion altogether.
+In time he became an open Spiritualist, but it may not have been widely known in Geneva that he eventually renounced traditional religion altogether.
 He attended the August 23–27, 1882, convention of the New York State Freethinkers Association at the Freer Opera House in Watkins, now Watkins Glen.
-At that convention was honored D. M. Bennett, publisher of the national freethought paper The Truth Seeker.
+At that convention D. M. Bennett, publisher of the national freethought paper The Truth Seeker, was honored.
 Three years later, in 1885, Smith responded to an appeal for funds in The Truth Seeker by Rochester minister-turned-freethought-evangelist Charles B. Reynolds.
-Reynolds sought $500 so he could buy a 50-foot “Liberal tent” and offer freethought lectures in rural locations that offered no lecture halls available for rent.
+Reynolds sought $500 so he could buy a fifty-foot “Liberal tent” and offer freethought lectures in rural locations that offered no lecture halls available for rent.
 Smith responded, sending $300, the largest single gift that Reynolds received.
 The paper acknowledged the gift in a brief notice.
 In the June 13, 1885, issue of The Truth Seeker, a voluble Reynolds wrote: "Thanks to the princely liberality of such whole-souled friends of humanity and Secularism as William Smith, of Geneva, New York."

 Smith was well-known among wealthy Genevans.
-Among those was Elizabeth Smith Miller, daughter of liberal philanthropist Gerrit Smith and a leading activist for woman suffrage and dress reform.
+Among those was Elizabeth Smith Miller, daughter of liberal philanthropist Gerrit Smith and a leading activist for woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) and dress reform.
 Smith was a frequent guest at Lochland, the lakeside mansion where Miller conducted an ongoing salon for reformers and intellectuals.
 Smith became close friends with Miller, her daughter Anne Fitzhugh Miller, and educator-conservationist Anna Botsford Comstock.
-They recruited Smith to the woman suffrage cause; on multiple occasions he donated use of his opera house for suffrage meetings.
-As the twentieth century dawned, Smith, in his eighties, contemplated making a very large gift to found a spiritualist college.
+They recruited Smith to the woman's suffrage cause; on multiple occasions he donated use of his opera house for suffrage meetings.
+As the twentieth century dawned, Smith, in his eighties, contemplated making a very large gift to found a Spiritualist college.
 Miller and her companions persuaded him to endow a women’s college instead at Geneva.
 Inspired by the example of Cornell University (where Comstock was on the faculty), William Smith College for Women would be nondenominational and would offer women a fully-rounded liberal arts education, unusual for women’s institutions at the time.

-In 1907 the new college’s first building was constructed: Smith Hall of Science, a classroom building.
+In 1907, the new college’s first building was constructed: Smith Hall of Science, a classroom building.
 (Lavishly restored in 1992, Smith Hall now houses deans’ and department offices and some classrooms.)
-In 1908 the College accepted its first class.
-In 1911 Smith, then aged 91, laid the cornerstone of the college’s first residence hall, Miller House, named for Elizabeth Smith Miller.
+In 1908, the College accepted its first class.
+In 1911 Smith, then aged ninety-one, laid the cornerstone of the college’s first residence hall, Miller House, named for Elizabeth Smith Miller.
 The building still serves as a residence.

-William Smith died on February 6, 1912, aged 93, only four months before the graduation of his college’s inaugural class.
+William Smith died on February 6, 1912, aged ninety-three, only four months before the graduation of his college’s inaugural class.

 In 2008, during William Smith College centennial celebrations, a statue of Smith was unveiled.
 The sculptor was Ted Aub, a Hobart and William Smith Colleges art professor who also created the statue of Amelia Bloomer introducing Susan B. Anthony to Elizabeth Cady Stanton that stands on the shore of Van Cleef Lake in Seneca Falls, New York.